The Serpent Queen: Development

 In February 2021, Starz granted an eight episode series based upon the book Catherine de Medici: Renaissance Queen of France by Leonie Frieda, with Justin Haythe set to serve as a writer and executive producer, with Francis Lawrence and Erwin Stoff also set to executive produce.
 Stacie Passon will direct multiple episodes of the series, including the pilot.
 Production companies involved in the series were slated to consist of Lionsgate Television and 3 Arts Entertainment.
 Starz renewed the series for a second season on October 27, 2022.
+Lorris Chevalier is the historical advisor.

+On October 9, 2024, the series was canceled after two seasons.

 Casting

 In April 2021, Samantha Morton joined the cast as Catherine de' Medici.
 In May 2021, Amrita Acharia, Enzo Cilenti, Barry Atsma, Nicholas Burns and Danny Kirrane joined the cast in starring roles, while Charles Dance, Ludivine Sagnier, Liv Hill, Kiruna Stamell, and Colm Meaney in recurring capacity.
 In June 2021, Ray Panthaki joined the cast of the series.
 In August 2021, it was announced Raza Jaffrey, Sennia Nanua, Beth Goddard and Alex Heath had joined the cast of the series, in undisclosed, starring and recurring capacities, respectively.

+New cast members for season two were announced in March 2024, including Minnie Driver in the recurring role of Queen Elizabeth I, Emma McDonald as a recast Rahima, as well as series regulars Angus Imrie, Stanley Morgan and Philippine Velge.
+Also recurring will be Bill Milner, Ashley Thomas, Rosalie Craig, Isobel Jesper Jones and Alexandre Willaume.